VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 * If we use PostgreSQL as an immutable, append-only store to provide a replayable log of all data mutations, we will eventually hit its limits.
 What's the retention period for the data?
 If it is even necessary to retire the data to some kind of data lake after the retention period, where would that be?
 How would that work?
 * To what extent can we preserve the notion of a "secret ballot" where only voters themselves know their selections?
 Or should a modern voting platform recognize the very concept of a secret ballot as an [anachronism that is pointless at best and harmful at worst](https://www.washingtonpost.com/posteverything/wp/2017/01/06/want-to-improve-democracy-abolish-the-secret-ballot/) and function accordingly?
 * Would machine learning serve a purpose here?
 If so, what's the simplest and most effective way to implement it?
-* Would there be an audience for making non-PII data available via APIS for data analytics by independent organizations?
+* Would there be an audience for making non-PII data available via APIs for data analytics by independent organizations?
 If so, how would we do that?

 The beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems like these.

-It will take a historical effort to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count.
+It will take a historical effort to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count and that winners are legitimate.
 If you find improving access to voting, guaranteeing the integrity of elections, promoting social justice, and solving interesting problems as important and as compelling as I do, please [get in touch](/contact) so we can collaborate on something that could transform society for the better.